MoOyeg/flask-celery-microservice/README.md

       enableUserWorkload: true
   EOF
   ```
 - To allow CPU and memory Autoscaling we can deploy scaledobject's for VM's and Pods.Note!!! - The KEDA behaviour with VM's seems a bit inconsistent.
-I ama troubleshooting.
+I am troubleshooting.

     ```bash
     oc apply -k ./keda